 If you think you might have an STD, consider getting tested.
 The Everlywell at-home sexually transmitted infections test checks for six of the most common sexually transmitted infections.
 This discreet, at-home lab test can be performed in the privacy of your own home.
 During your test, you collect a small sample of blood with a simple finger prick.
 You also use the included swab to collect a sample of vaginal fluid.

 STD testing is also available at your healthcare provider or a sexual health clinic.
-Your provider can offer more details on STDs and women's health.
+For comprehensive and convenient care, consider online STD treatment: a telehealth provider may prescribe medications based on your needs.

 Your Everlywell test results are reviewed by a board-certified physician.
 If your results reveal that you have chlamydia, gonorrhea, or trichomoniasis, you can speak to a member of the Everlywell physician network.
 In some cases, this provider may be able to prescribe medication.